 If you tend to procrastinate at physical activities, having a running partner is a big plus.
 People love how they feel after running, physically and mentally.
 But the challenging part for runners, particularly for most starting up runners, is putting their sneakers on and putting themselves on the road.
-It is more difficult making up excuses to running partners than doing it to yourself.
+It is more difficult making up excuses for running partners than doing it to yourself.
 Plus, with partners, running becomes a fun activity and something to look forward to.

 You can make new friends

 Reliable running partners are usually good friends outside of running.
 They are the friends who have a common interest, who understand your weaknesses and strengths, and who give you words of encouragement when you struggle.
-Running partner often lead you to a running community where you can meet more runners and swap training ideas.
+Running partners often lead you to a running community where you can meet more runners and swap training ideas.

 Running with a partner is safer